Updates to Directory Interchange Format (DIF) Standard

 One commenter notes a perceived weakness: “It looks like, in this community, the separation of purpose out of an abstract is standard.
 But in normal usage, abstract may likely include purpose.”
 However, the separate abstract and purpose fields were created specifically to conform to FGDC and ISO metadata specifications.

-As NASA Earth Science Data Systems move toward adopting ISO metadata standards, closer alignment of our existing metadata standards is welcome.
+As NASA Earth Science Data Systems (ESDS) move toward adopting ISO metadata standards, closer alignment of our existing metadata standards is welcome.
 In the words of another commenter, “There will never be only one way of addressing the interoperability issue and DIF has a clear advantage in that it is lightweight and easy to implement and benefit from contrary to ISO standards.”

 Additional DIF schema changes, beyond the two documented here, will be needed for full ISO compatibility.